Frequently Asked Questions

 We are firm believers that love is love and that everyone deserves to have a perfect wedding day.
-We are happy to accommodate religious, secular, LGBT, and military weddings.
+We are happy to accommodate religious, secular, LGBT, intimate/micro, military weddings, and elopements.

 What services do you offer?

-Wedding management (which is our take on day of/month of coordination), partial and full service planning and design, event planning and design, baking, bartending, small scale catering, calligraphy services, and decor rentals.
+Wedding management (which is our take on day of/month of coordination), partial and full service planning and design, intimate weddings and elopements, event planning and design, baking, bartending, small scale catering, calligraphy services, and decor rentals.
 Additionally we have event assistants on staff to assist with decorating, catering, and event management.

 What do you charge for consultations?

-Although we maintain a full schedule, we feel it’s important to maintain that our initial consultations be free, whether in person or on the phone.
+Although we maintain a full schedule, we feel it’s important to maintain that our initial consultations be free, whether in person, via Zoom, or on the phone.
 We want to ensure that you are satisfied with what we have to offer before signing on the dotted line.